Written by

 • Keep your visuals simple so that they do not distract the learner from the main content.
 Do not fill every screen with visuals; keep some screens entirely textual or just with one image.

-Visuals help learners understand complex concepts
+2. Visuals help learners understand complex concepts

-Visuals aid in memory and retention
+3. Visuals aid in memory and retention

-• Could an image replace the body text?
+• Can an image replace body text?

 • Can you create an infographic?

-Visuals can enhance your online instruction
+4. Visuals can enhance your online instruction

 Visuals are an essential component of online learning.
 They help break up the monotony of text and facilitate knowledge transfer.
 Visuals also improve “retention, recall, understanding, enjoyment, and motivation” (Mayer & Moreno, 2003).
 For this reason, it is essential to consider how you can use visuals to enhance your online instruction.